Truck Accident Causes

-One of the primary contributing factors in truck related accidents is simple driver fatigue.
-Truck drivers are typically paid by the amount of cargo they haul and how quickly then can get it from one destination to the next.
+One of the primary contributing factors in truck-related accidents is simple driver fatigue.
+Truck drivers are typically paid by the amount of cargo they haul and how quickly they can get it from one destination to the next.
 To make a quicker profit, truckers may work unreasonably long hours to incur bonuses or incentives for finishing their route ahead of time.
 Unfortunately, truck drivers are not immune to the effects of driver fatigue and the longer they stay up the more likely they are to cause an accident.
 According to data gathered by the National Highway Traffic Safety Administration, 13% of truck accidents occur due to drivers falling asleep at the wheel.

 In order to reach destinations quicker which in turn may net a bonus from their employers, truck drivers can choose to disobey posted signage and travel above the speed limit.
-State governments put speed limits in place to reduce the likelihood of injury and try to save lives; when truck drivers ignore these signs they put the lives of those they share the roads with in direct danger.
+State governments put speed limits in place to reduce the likelihood of injury and try to save lives; when truck drivers ignore these signs they put the lives of those they share the roads within direct danger.
 Many turns and curves on state interstates have reduced speed signs in place to lessen the number of traffic collisions incurred while negotiating them.
 Trucks traveling too quickly through these turns can easily spin out of control and cause a multi-car accident.

 When selecting clients to represent in court, our firm operates on a contingency fee basis.
 What this means to our clients is simple: if we don’t win your case, you won’t pay anything.
 We choose to operate this way for the sole benefit of our clients, we want to see you obtain a successful recovery so that you can continue to carry on with your life.